Left Out Of A

 Express Enquiry

-NSW probate laws require the executor of a person’s will to register it in the Supreme Court so it can be proven and probate granted if necessary.
-Once this occurs the executor receives the authority via a legal document called a Grant of Probate to administer the estate and manage the release of the deceased person’s debts and assets.
+In Australia, probate laws require the executor of a person’s Will to have it validated by the Supreme Court so it can be proven and probate granted if necessary.
+Once this occurs, the executor receives authority via a legal document called a Grant of Probate to administer the estate and manage the release of the deceased person’s debts and assets.

-If you’re an executor of a will and you’re unsure about NSW probate law and the probate process, contact an estate lawyer today.
-A probate lawyer can help you navigate the complex legal process of settling an estate.
+If you’re an executor of a Will and are unsure about the probate process, this guide explains the essential role of Estate Lawyers.
+A probate lawyer can help you navigate the complex legal process of settling an estate, from applying for a Grant of Probate to handling Will Disputes.

 The Grant of Probate

-Depending on the type, size and value of the assets located in NSW, it may not be legally necessary to obtain a grant of probate.
-Some asset holders can release small amounts without probate.
+Depending on the type, size, and value of the assets, it may not be legally necessary to obtain a Grant of Probate.
+Some asset holders can release small amounts of money without probate.
+However, for significant assets like real estate or large bank accounts, probate is almost always necessary.
+If probate is required, certain legal requirements must be adhered to during the process.

 Probate and the Executor of a Person’s Will